 Click on the images to get more information on these resources.

-Free Printable Alphabet Letter Cards
+Free Alphabet Printables

 I am happy to bring you a set of free printables for you to use in your home to teach your toddler the letters of the alphabet.
 They are simple, but very helpful.
 I actually made these back in 2010 when my son was an infant.
 I printed them out twice and laminated them.
 One set was at home and the second set was in our restaurant bag.